dotnet/docs-aspire/docs/extensibility/custom-hosting-integration.md

 :::code source="snippets/MailDevResource/MailDevResource.NewsletterService/Program.cs" id="smtp":::

 > [!TIP]
 > This code snippet relies on the official `SmtpClient`, however; this type is obsolete on some platforms and not recommended on others.
-This is used here to demonstrate a non-componentized approach to using the MailDev resource.
-For a more modern approach using [MailKit](https://github.com/jstedfast/MailKit), see [Create custom .NET Aspire integration](custom-integration.md).
+For a more modern approach using [MailKit](https://github.com/jstedfast/MailKit), see [Create custom .NET Aspire client integration](custom-client-integration.md).

 To test the client, add two simple `subscribe` and `unsubscribe` POST methods to the newsletter service.
 Add the following code replacing the "weatherforecast" `MapGet` call in the _:::no-loc text="Program.cs":::_ file of the _MailDevResource.NewsletterService_ project to set up the ASP.NET Core routes: